Kimweri ye Nyumbai: Aftermath

 fueled by competition for the new wealth that the caravan trade in the Pangani valley had brought to the region.

-Smallpox and slave trading contributed to the disintegration of the kingdom, and in 1898 a fire destroyed Vuga.
+Smallpox and slave trading contributed to the disintegration of the kingdom, and in 1898 a fire destroyed Vugha.

 The Shambaa people played an important role in the Abushiri uprising in 1888–89, but finally yielded to the Germans in 1898.
 Under colonial rule the dynasty continued to have some authority, but in 1962 the Tanzanian government removed all power from the hereditary chiefdoms.

 Kimweri ye Nyumbai's descendant Kimweri Mputa Magogo (died 2000) was the last Lion King.

+Legacy

 The burial sites of Kimwere's grandson, Kipondo, and granddaughter, Chonge, were treated as sacred sites as late as 1984.
 Ceremonies held at these sites may help overcome problems such as shortage of rain.
 However, these beliefs are fading with the growing influence of Islam and Christianity.

 In retrospect, the reign of Kimweri came to be seen as a golden age.
 It was said of him: